saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 {% endhighlight %}

 #Ownership
-Ok, now that we've gone trough those concepts we are read to kick things off.
+Ok, now that we've gone through those concepts we are ready to kick things off.
 So, every file/directory on Unix has an **owner user** and an **owner group** mapped to it.

 ![Ownership listing command](/assets/images/user_home_directory_marked.png)